grame-cncm/faust/tools/benchmark/README.md

  - create multi-cpu files for all possible CPUs and the multi-loader file, them compile them as object files, and compile a test program: `faust2object -all -multi -test foo.dsp`.
  - define the `FAUST_ARCHS` environment variable, create a multi-cpu file for all possible CPUs defined in this variable and create the multi-loader file: `export FAUST_ARCHS="core2 haswell" && faust2object -sources -multifun foo.dsp`.
  - define the `FAUST_ARCHS` environment variable, create a multi-cpu file for all possible CPUs defined in this variable and create the multi-loader file, and compile a test program: `export FAUST_ARCHS="core2 haswell" && faust2object -multifun -test foo.dsp`.
- - compile a `foo.cpp` file (possibly manually written) and containing a  `dsp` subclass: `faust2object haswell -inj foo.cpp -multi -test foo.dsp`.
+ - compile a `foo.cpp` file (possibly manually written) and containing the `mydsp` class: `faust2object haswell -inj foo.cpp -multi -test foo.dsp`.

 ## dynamic-jack-gtk/dynamic-coreaudio-gtk